Delayed MS treatment leads to faster disease progression.

 IsolateMS gives healthcare providers a new tool to confirm suspected MS diagnoses much sooner than traditional testing methods.
 By confirming the suspected autoimmune disease faster, doctors can initiate treatment of MS patients earlier in the disease progression.
 Earlier treatment can help slow the illness and allow better management of its long-term physical, emotional and financial effects.

-NOTE: Initially, the IsolateMS test will not be available in the following states: CA, FL, PA, MD, RI and NY.
-IQuity will update this list as out of state licensure becomes available.
+NOTE: Initially, the IsolateMS test will not be available in the following states: California, Florida, Maryland, Pennsylvania, Rhode Island and New York.
+IQuity will update this list as these licenses are obtained.

 The need for early diagnosis is clearly stated in a position paper produced in 2015 - “Brain Health: Time Matters" which is endorsed by major organizations and foundations that advocate for MS research.
 In the executive summary of the report, the authors state:

 “a therapeutic strategy that offers the best chance of preserving brain and spinal cord tissue early in the disease course needs to be widely accepted – and urgently adopted; significant delays often occur before a person with symptoms suggestive of MS sees a neurologist for diagnosis and treatment; and early intervention is vital.”